MintTree117/OrderingApi/README.md

 # Ordering API

-The Ordering API interacts with the shopping app and the catalog API to manage cart, ordering, and user functionalities.
+The Ordering API interacts with the shopping app and the catalog API to manage billing, cart, ordering, and user functionalities.

 ## Features

 ### Technologies Used

 - .NET 8
-- Web API
 - EF Core
 - In-Memory Database (for cost-effective hosting)